Before you arrive

 - Slack

-If anything is missing, raise it immediately through the IT support channel rather than waiting for the end of the week.
+If anything is missing, ask the Technology lead (Walter) immediately rather than waiting for the end of the week.

 Your first-week checklist